 What To Learn From Facebook’s Payroll Data Theft

-It happened to 40 million Target shoppers at the height of 2013 holiday shopping season.
+It happened to 40 million Target shoppers at the height of the 2013 holiday shopping season.
 It also happened to 100 million Capital One customers and most recently to 29,000 employees at Facebook.
 What are we talking about?
 It’s stolen data.

-In the case of Facebook, It’s being reported that unencrypted hard drives containing 2018 Facebook payroll data was stolen from a car belonging to a member of Facebook’s payroll department on Nov.
+In the case of Facebook, It’s being reported that unencrypted hard drives containing 2018 Facebook payroll data were stolen from a car belonging to a member of Facebook’s payroll department on Nov.
 17 of this year.
 It took until Nov.
 29 for someone to realize that employee payroll data was on the drives and then another two weeks for the company to start notifying those affected!
 OUCH!

-This proves that a data can be lost or hacked at any time — from outside your organization or from within it.
-Let’s not forget that it can stem from good ol’ fashioned, human error too.
+This proves that data can be lost or hacked at any time — from outside your organization or from within it.
+Let’s not forget that it can stem from good ole’ fashioned, human error too.
 When it comes to payroll processing, confidentiality needs to be an absolute priority.
-Bank account numbers, home addresses, social security numbers, salaries and other personal data are necessary to process payroll and tax forms, and they cannot — under any circumstances — be compromised.
+Bank account numbers, home addresses, social security numbers, salaries, and other personal data are necessary to process payroll and tax forms, and they cannot — under any circumstances — be compromised.
 So, the question is – “how protected is your business?’

-At Fingercheck, we take security of our clients seriously and go to extremes to ensure sensitive data is secure – at all times.
+At Fingercheck, we take the security of our clients seriously and go to extremes to ensure sensitive data is secure – at all times.
 We strengthen our defense strategy constantly and that means upholding technology protocols and security measures as well as administering proper staff training in our payroll and customer support departments.

 So, we’ve put together 6 tips to help you ensure your payroll data is safe –